MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/03-Connector-actions/01-create-connector-action.md

 ## Before you start

+This exercise focuses on adding connector actions to an existing agent.
 This exercise assumes the following:

 1. You've already created a **Product Support** declarative agent in Copilot Studio.
+If you need instructions for creating a declarative agent, see: [Create a declarative agent](../01-Build-your-first-declarative-agent/01-create-declarative-agent.md).
 1. You have a SharePoint site titled **Product Support** that contains a document library named **Products** containing files with sample product-related data.
+For instructions, see the section titled **Before you start** within the exercise: [Add custom knowledge](../01-Build-your-first-declarative-agent/02-add-custom-knowledge.md).

 ## Create a SharePoint connector action